top of page

 Early, easy reading for pleasure!

 Through playful sound awareness and musical activities, early print exploration, and language-rich environments, families and practitioners can help children move smoothly into the mapping of letters and sounds, and towards the self-teaching phase.
 By identifying and supporting those who are at risk we can prevent the dyslexia paradox before children even start school.
+Train as a Speedie Readies tutor and learn to do this in any EY setting.

 Miss Emma MEd SEN